Automorphisms of del Pezzo surfaces in characteristic 2: Del Pezzo surfaces of degree

-Let $X$ be a del Pezzo surface of degree $1$ over an algebraically closed field $\Bbbk$ of characteristic $p\ge 0$.
+We start by describing the geometry of del Pezzo surfaces of degree $d = 2$ over an algebraically closed field $\Bbbk$ of characteristic $p = 2$.
 We refer to \cite{Demazure} for the basic facts from the theory of del Pezzo surfaces over fields of any characteristic.
-It is known that the anti-bicanonical linear system $|-2K_X|$ has no base points and defines a finite morphism $f:X\to Q$ of degree $2$ onto a quadratic cone $Q$.
+It is known that the anti-canonical linear system $|-K_X|$ has no base points and defines a finite morphism $f:X\to \bbP^2$ of degree 2.

-If $p\ne 2$, the map $f$ is automatically separable and its branch curve is a smooth sextic.
-So, any automorphism of $X$ induces an automorphism of the sextic, and, conversely, since the sextic is canonically embedded into $\mathbb{P}^3$, any automorphism of the sextic can be lifted to two automorphisms of $X$ that differ by the Bertini involution.
+If $p\ne 2$, the map $f$ is automatically separable and its branch curve is a smooth plane quartic.
+So any automorphism of $X$ induces an automorphism of the quartic, and, conversely, any automorphism of the quartic can be lifted to two automorphisms of $X$ that differ by the deck transformation, classically called the Geiser involution.

 If $p = 2$, the structure of $f$, being a morphism of degree $2$, is more complicated.
-Nevertheless, by the same argument as in \cite[Proposition 2.1]{DM}, $f$ is still always separable.
+Nevertheless, as a first step, we observe that $f$ is still always separable.